Climdyn/qgs/documentation/notes/joss_paper/paper.md

 * Isca: A research General Circulation Model (GCM) written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].

-The mechanically coupled atmosphere-land version of `qgs` was recently used to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].
+The mechanically coupled atmosphere-land version of `qgs` was used to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].
+The MAOOAM model version of `qgs` was recently considered to perform ocean-atmosphere strongly-coupled data assimilation experiments [@CBDGRV2020].

 # Performance